 The most common cause is stress.
 Other possible causes include:

 Migraine is more common among females than males.
-According to a 2018 report from the Centers for Disease Control and Prevention (CDC), women were twice as likely as men to experience migraine or a severe headache in the past 3 months.
+According to a 2021 report from the Centers for Disease Control and Prevention (CDC), women were almost three times more likely than men to have been bothered by a headache or migraine in the past 3 months.

 Symptoms and location

-During a migraine episode, a person may have moderate-to-severe throbbing or pulsing pain on one side of their head.
+During a migraine episode, a person may have moderate to severe throbbing or pulsing pain on one side of the head.
 The pain may last 4–72 hours and worsen with physical activity.

 Some people experience migraine with aura.
 An aura is a set of sensory symptoms, which may include: